AndreLuizPedroBotelho/pm2-monit/README.md

 ---

-Configure env file in backend and frontend folders using env.example as a base
+- Configure env file in backend and frontend folders using env.example as a base
+- Backend needs to write APP_ENV(16 characters) and TOKEN(Token will be used in the frontend to login)
 ### Usage

 ---